Structural Group Unfairness: Measurement and Mitigation by means of the Effective Resistance: Experiments

-We set a budget $B$ of a maximum of 5,000 new links to be added to the the UNC28 and Google+ datasets, which corresponds to approximately 0.05\% of the number of all potential edges in the graph.
-We also run experiments with a maximum of 50 new edges for the Facebook dataset to showcase that even with an extremely low budget, \ERG{} is able to significantly improve the social capital of the disadvantaged group and reduce the structural unfairness in the graph.
+We set a budget $B$ of 5,000 new edges to be added to the UNC28 and Google+ datasets, which corresponds to approximately 0.05\% of the number of all potential edges in the graph.
+We also run experiments with a maximum of 50 new edges for the Facebook dataset to evaluate the performance of the algorithms with extremely low budgets.
 We compute the social capital for each group (male and female) and the structural group unfairness on both the original and the augmented graphs (after all edges have been added) based on the defined measures.
-We also compute them at each step of edge addition to shed light on the evolution of the structural group unfairness as new edges are added.
+Moreover, we compute them at each step of edge addition to shed light on the evolution of the structural group unfairness as new edges are added.

-\subsection{Structural group unfairness mitigation}
+\subsection{Structural Group Unfairness Mitigation}

-\cref{tab:expfairmetrics} depicts the three structural group unfairness measures on the original graph $G$ and after adding 50 edges to the Facebook dataset and 5,000 edges to the UNC28 and Google+ datasets.
-The groups are defined based on gender (male, female) and the disadvantaged group are females according to the three structural group unfairness measures, as depicted in Table \ref{tab:socialcapital} and top row of Table \ref{tab:expfairmetrics}.
-The disparities in social capital between males and females are particularly large in the Google+ network with a $\Delta\Rg$ of 276.4, meaning that females have significantly lower levels of information flow than males in this network. $\Delta\Bt$ also shows a difference of 0.51 on the control of the network, which is a large difference given that the values of $\Bt$ are in the range $[0, 2-2/|\mathcal{V}|]$.
+Table~\ref{tab:expfairmetrics} depicts the three structural group unfairness measures on the original graph $G$ and after adding 50 edges to the Facebook dataset and 5,000 edges to the UNC28 and Google+ datasets.
+The groups are defined based on gender (male, female) and the disadvantaged group are females according to the three structural group unfairness measures, as depicted in Table~\ref{tab:socialcapital} and top row of Table~\ref{tab:expfairmetrics}.
+The disparities in social capital between groups are particularly large in the Google+ network with a $\Delta\Rg$ of 276.4, meaning that females have significantly lower levels of information flow than males in this network. $\Delta\Bt$ also shows a difference of 0.51 on the control of the network, which is a large difference given that the values of $\Bt$ are in the range $[0, 2-2/|\mathcal{V}|]$.